adi1998/WeaponFusion/README.md

 ## Usage

 Use the Imgui menu (default toggle keybind: INSERT).
 It's recommended to only use this if you atleast have every weapon unlocked.
+If you do not have every weapon unlocked, just don't fuse them.

 If the Imgui window seem unresponsive try disabling V-sync and any external frame limiters if enabled.